 The plane had a small walk-up bar, where Business Class fliers could graze between meals.
 There was a selection of sandwiches, pastries, yogurt, ice cream, fruit, and/or chocolate.

-Onboard Wi-Fi is currently not offered on Finnair’s fleet of Airbus A330/A340s (while it is available for free for Business Class passengers on the airlines’ new flagship Airbus A350 planes).
+Onboard Wi-Fi is currently not offered on Finnair’s fleet of Airbus A330/A340s (while it is free for Business Class passengers on the airlines’ new flagship Airbus A350 planes).

 Review by our friends at Luxury Travel Expert